 - Black or Dark Fur: Indicates an evil bat or the bat form of a vampire.

 - Brown, Tan, Yellow, or Grey Fur: Indicates a Beary Friendly or Beary Funny one.
+Also, medium and light brown is the color of the majority of actual American black bears in the Western United States of America.

 - Wild-Type Orange with Black Stripes: When contrasted with a white tiger, the orange one is the average or mundane one.